 4.2 The Customer shall maintain, during the term of the Agreement, commercial general liability insurance with a combined single limit oflimits not less than:

-4.2.1 Five million dollars ($5,000,000) for each occurrence and in the aggregate if the Gross Nameplate Rating of the Interconnecting Customer’s Facility is greater than two (2) MW;
+4.2.1 2 million dollars ($2,000,000) for each occurrence and two million dollars (2,000,000) in the aggregate if the Gross Nameplate Rating of the Interconnecting Customer’s Facility is greater than one (1) MW and less than or equal to 5MW;

-4.2.2 million dollars ($,000,000) for each occurrence and five million dollars ($5,000,000) in the aggregate if the Gross Nameplate Rating of Interconnecting Customer’s Facility is greater than three hundred (300) kW and less than or equal to two (2) MW;
+4.2.2 One million dollars ($1,000,000) for each occurrence and five one million dollars ($51,000,000) in the aggregate if the Gross Nameplate Rating of Interconnecting Customer’s Facility is greater than three hundred (300) kW and less than or equal to one (1) MW;

-4.2.3 One million dollars ($1,000,000) for each occurrence and in the aggregate if the Gross Nameplate Rating of Interconnecting Customer’s Facility is greater than fifty (50) kW and less than or equal to three hundred (300) kW;
+4.2.3 Five hundred thousand ($500,000) for each occurrence and in the aggregate if the Gross Nameplate Rating of Interconnecting Customer’s Facility is greater than fifty (50) kW and less than or equal to three hundred (300) kW;

-4.2.4 Five hundred thousand dollars ($500,000) for each occurrence and in the aggregate for systems with a Gross Nameplate Rating of Interconnecting Customer’s Facility less than or equal to fifty (50) kW.
+4.2.4 No requirement for systems less than or equal to 50kW.
+The system owner is encouraged to insure the systems in an amount sufficient to cover all reasonably foreseeable direct liabilities.

 4.3 Any combination of commercial general liability insurance and excess/umbrella liability insurance may be used to meet the requirements of Section 4.2.